Super Lawyers

 Torn Meniscus Settlements and Verdicts

 Below are summaries of recent settlements and verdicts in cases where the primary injury was a torn meniscus.
 The value of these cases is typically driven by the severity of the meniscus tear and whether there were any additional injuries involved.
 These cases are for informational purposes only.
+The cases below are from both Maryland and neighboring states.

 You should not put a lot of stock in these verdicts.
 They are extremely low (and the first one is extremely high).
 We have settled many six-figure meniscus tear lawsuits in Maryland in recent years.